wx-chevalier/Awesome-Books-Notes/Architecture/StylePattern/2017-Martin Fowler-Clean Architecture A Craftsman's Guide.md

 # 6.Functional programming

 Variables in functional languages do not vary.
-All race conditions , deadlock conditions, and concurrent update problems are due to mutable variables.
+All race conditions, deadlock conditions, and concurrent update problems are due to mutable variables.

 Design principles.
 The SOLID principles tell us how to arrange our functions and data structures into classes, and how those classes should be interconnected.